 My artistic influences all share a deep emotive quality, be that from the mark of the artist or through a mindful connection with nature.
 But I do not intend to provide answers as I firmly believe that art that explains itself fully is not worth creating.

 I passionately believe that art has a significant role to play in solving many ills in society, from inequality to environmental destruction.
 The human condition has suffered and we need art to remind ourselves of where we came from, of the beauty of what we have and what we stand to lose.
-The modernist painter Marc Chagall sums up the responsibility that I feel as an artist — not to show nature but to connect humanity back with it:
+The modernist painter Marc Chagall sums up the responsibility that I feel like an artist — not to show nature but to connect humanity back with it:

 “Great art picks up where nature ends.”